-Come and join the team of the Gangajamuna Treks in our quest to explore the peaceful South Asian countries of Nepal and Bhutan.
+Come and join the team of the Ganga Jamuna Treks in our quest to explore the peaceful South Asian countries of Nepal and Bhutan.
 A 9 days tour to Nepal and Bhutan will enlighten us with the general information of the country and take us on a spiritual journey on the Buddhist land.

 9 days Nepal and Bhutan Tour starts with your arrival at the Tribhuvan International Airport, the sole international airport of Nepal.
-After a sightseeing tour to the world heritage sites and a two night stay, we will take an early morning flight to the sole international airport of Bhutan.
+After a sightseeing tour of the world heritage sites and a two-night stay, we will take an early morning flight to the sole international airport of Bhutan.
 We will be in Bhutan for the rest of the tour until the 8th day.
 In Bhutan, we will be visiting the cities like Paro, Thimpu and Punakha.
 Major attractions for this trek are Kathmandu, Bhaktapur and Patan Durbar Squares, Pashupatinath, Swoyambhunath, Bouddhanath and Nagarkot in Nepal.
-And the major attractions of Bhutan are the high peaks of Chomolhari and Jitchu Drake, Drukgyel Dzong, Kyichu Lakhang, Taktsang Monastery, Wangditse Gompa, Bhutan Broadcasting Service, Motithang Takin Preserve and several other monasteries and mountains.
+And the major attractions of Bhutan are the high peaks of Chomolhari and Jitchu Drake, Drukgyel Dzong, Kyichu Lhakhang, Taktsang Monastery, Wangditse Gompa, Bhutan Broadcasting Service, Motithang Takin Preserve and several other monasteries and mountains.

 The trip can be completed within 9 days or it can also be customized as per your schedule or liking.
-Nepal and Bhutan Tour can be booked all year round and can be completed by a person with basic fitness level.
+Nepal and Bhutan Tour can be booked all year round and can be completed by a person with a basic fitness level.

-see also : Glimpses of Bhutan Tour
+see also: Glimpses of Bhutan Tour

 Day 01:Arrival in Kathmandu (TIA)